top of page

 A digital, AI-powered, formative assessment

-Computational Thinking Challenge is a digital assessment that supports the development of computational thinking competencies for children ages 14-18.
+The Computational Thinking Challenge is a dynamic digital assessment that cultivates and evaluates computational thinking skills in learners.

 Computational Thinking for All